 My nanny is ill - do I still have to pay?

 Nannies are generally employed on a PAYE basis and are entitled to the usual benefits of being employed including sickness pay.
 Your contract of employment with your nanny will state how much you should pay them in the event that they are sick but it should be at least the statutory minium (SSP).
 The government have stated that employees are entitled to SSP from day one of being ill.
-It may be preferable to furough your nanny using the Coronavirus Job Retention Scheme which allows the nanny to receive 80% of their regular pay, up to £2500 per month.

 I'm a parent whose family is self-isolating - can my nanny still work in my home?